ministryofjustice/security-guidance/docs/locking-and-shutdown.md

 ## Laptops

-All MoJ laptops have hard disk encryption installed.
+All laptops have hard disk encryption installed.
 This protects the entire contents of a laptop's hard disk drive to prevent any data stored locally from being accessed in the event the laptop is either lost or stolen.

 ## Laptop incidents